What's new or changed in Finance and Operations apps version 10.0.5 (October 2019)

 Platform update 29

 Version 10.0.5 includes Platform update 29.
-To learn more about Platform update 29, see What's new or changed in Platform update 29 (October 2019).
+To learn more about Platform update 29, see What's new or changed in Platform update 29 for Finance and Operations apps (October 2019).

 Dynamics 365: 2019 release wave 2 plan